MaxLeap/Docs/en/Android/Guide/CloudData.md

 If the Facebook UserId is not bound to any MLUser after the Facebook login, MaxLeap will create an account for the user and bind the two.
 ####Preparations
 1. Create Facebook app in [Facebook Dev Center](https://developers.facebook.com).
-Click My Apps >> Add a New App
+Click My Apps >> Add a New App.
 2. Open MaxLeap Console >> App Settings >> User Authentication.
 Check Allow Facebook Authentication and fill the Facebook Application ID and App Secret got from step 1 into relative location.
 3. Integrate Facebook SDK, add Facebook Login button.
 Please check [Add Facebook Login to Your App or Website](https://developers.facebook.com/docs/facebook-login/v2.4) for more details.
 4. Add following code after MaxLeap.initialize(this, APP_ID, API_KEY) in Application.onCreate()function: